Persistence of stationary motion under explicit symmetry breaking perturbation: Symmetry breaking for relative equilibria

 \subsection{Persistence of relative equilibria}

-We are now ready to state an equivalent version of Theorem \ref{crit} for relative equilibria.
+We are now ready to state the corresponding version of Theorem \ref{crit} for relative equilibria.
 The proof follows the same steps as Theorem \ref{crit}.
 For that reason some details have been skipped.